Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowpark_python_streamlit/getting_started_with_snowpark_for_python_streamlit.md

    return session
 ```

 In the above code snippet, replace variables enclosed in “<>” with your values.

-Note: For the *account* parameter, specify your [account identifier](https://docs.snowflake.com/en/user-guide/admin-account-identifier.html) and do not include the snowflakecomputing.com domain name.
+*Note*: For the *account* parameter, specify your [account identifier](https://docs.snowflake.com/en/user-guide/admin-account-identifier.html) and do not include the snowflakecomputing.com domain name.
 Snowflake automatically appends this when creating the connection.

 <!-- ------------------------ -->
 ## Load Data in Snowpark DataFrames